 The consulate should estimate both the amount of sufficient financial means necessary for the stay and the reliability of the financial resources presented.
-The consulate should always assess the reliability of the means of subsistence presented, according to the local context.
+The reliability of the means of subsistence presented should always be assessed according to the local context.